timode-6/bsu/README.md

 # bsu
-Repository for university labs on fam
+Repository for university labs on famcs